How Medical Cannabis Strain Names Work

 In our experience, testing seeds sold by one breeder under one name, we have found cannabinoid ratios from 30 THC : 1 CBD all the way to a 1 THC : 2 CBD.
 On top of that, the potency of extracted oil resulting from growing those seeds varied from as low as 13% overall cannabinoids up to 92% straight THC.
 We are lucky to have the infrastructure to be able to perform genetic and cannabinoid profile testing, so we are able to weed out inconsistent plant genetics and selectively cultivate cannabis with the same potency and cannabinoid profile over time.

-Our method of cultivating, testing, and naming our cannabis products is designed to meet regulations set by New York State’s Medical Marijuana Program.
+Our method of cultivating, testing, and naming our medical cannabis products is designed to meet regulations set by New York State’s Medical Marijuana Program.
 Under current regulation, we are not allowed to use strain names to label our products.
 Instead, we provide consumers with the information they need to understand exactly what and how much is in each product we sell.

 So do all those roses by other names smell as sweet?
 Not always!
 We are hopeful for a future in cannabis where there is transparency around strain names and a collectively agreed-upon method for determining what genetics are associated with a particular strain.